-Kirby Industries operated as a conglomerate with many different operations oil and gas exploration and development through Kirby Petroleum Company.
-This also included manufacture of steel buildings through Kirby Building Systems, Incorporated, financing of automobiles through Caribbean Finance Company, Incorporated, property and casualty insurance through Universal Insurance Company, and marine transportation through Dixie Carriers, Incorporated Even though Kirby Industries maintained many different operations, the primary emphasis was on oil and gas exploration and development.
+Kirby Industries operated as a conglomerate with many different operations in oil, and gas exploration.
+As well as development through Kirby Petroleum Company.
+This also included manufacture of steel buildings through Kirby Building Systems Incorporated.
+The company provided auto financing of automobiles through the Caribbean Finance Company Incorporated.
+Property, and casualty insurance through Universal Insurance Company, And marine transportation through Dixie Carriers Incorporated

-During 1987, after an extensive study and much consideration, the Kirby Board of Directors determined that the future of Kirby should be concentrated on marine transportation and related activities.
+In 1987, after an extensive study.
+The Kirby Board of Directors determined that the future of Kirby should be concentrated on marine transportation, and related activities.
 In April 1988, the oil and gas assets were sold and Kirby embarked on its marine transportation strategy.

 In late 1997, the Board of Directors reassessed Kirby's business strategy and adopted a strategy to focus on core inland tank barge and diesel engine service businesses.
-In 1998, Kirby sold its offshore tank barges and ships, harbor tugs, remaining forty five percent ownership interest in Universal Insurance Company and changed the name of Dixie Carriers and Kirby's other marine transportation subsidiaries to Kirby Inland Marine.
+In 1998, Kirby sold its offshore tank barges, and ships, harbor tugs, remaining forty five percent ownership interest in Universal Insurance Company, and changed the name of Dixie Carriers Incorporated, and Kirby's other marine transportation subsidiaries to Kirby Inland Marine.

 During 2002, Kirby continued its strategy of external growth with the purchase of the Cargo Carriers fleet, Union Carbide fleet, and part of the Coastal Towing fleet, with a management agreement for the remaining Coastal fleet.

-In 2003, Kirby acquired the SeaRiver Maritime fleet, the U.S. transportation affiliate of Exxon Mobil Corporation.
-In 2005, Kirby acquired the black oil fleet of American Commercial Lines, Inc., in 2006, purchased the remaining Coastal Towing fleet, and in 2007 and 2008, Kirby purchased previously leased barges from Cypress Barge Leasing, Midland Marine and Siemens Financial and OFS Marine One.
+In 2003, Kirby acquired the SeaRiver Maritime fleet.
+The United States transportation affiliate of Exxon Mobil Corporation.
+In 2005, Kirby acquired the black oil fleet of American Commercial Lines Incorporated.
+In 2006, the company purchased the remaining Coastal Towing Company fleet.
+And, in 2007, and 2008.
+The Kirby corporation acquired previously leased barges from the Cypress Barge Leasing Company, Midland Marine Incorporated, as well as Siemens Financial and OFS Marine One.

-During the 1990's and 2000's, Kirby also grew its diesel engine services business through a series of fourteen acquisitions, the largest of which was Global Power Holding Company in 2006.
-Global was a Gulf Coast high speed diesel engine services provider, operating full service marine dealerships for Caterpillar, Cummins, Detroit Diesel and John Deere high-speed diesel engines and Allison Transmission.
+During the 1990's and 2000's, the Kirby Corporation also grew its diesel engine services business through a series of fourteen acquisitions, the largest of which was Global Power Holding Company in 2006.
+Global Power was a Gulf Coast high speed diesel engine services provider.
+Operating full service marine dealerships for Caterpillar, Cummins, Detroit Diesel, as well as John Deere high-speed diesel engines, and Allison Transmission.

-The 2011, Kirby acquired a fifty one percent interest in a barge shifting and fleeting facility on the Houston Ship Channel for four million, and acquired twenty one tank barges and fifteen towboats and tugboats primarily engaged in ship bunkering in Florida for fifty three million.
+The 2011, Kirby acquired a fifty one percent interest in a barge shifting, and fleeting facility on the Houston Ship Channel.
+And, acquired twenty one tank barges, and fifteen towboats, and tugboats primarily engaged in the ship bunkering trade in Florida.

-In April, Kirby acquired United Holdings, a distributor and service provider of engine and transmission related products for the land based oil and gas services, power generation and on highway transportation industries, and manufacturer of oilfield service equipment, for two hundred and seventy one, plus a three year earnout provision for up to an additional fifty million payable in 2014, dependent on achieving certain financial targets.
+In April of 2011, then company acquired United Holdings, a distributor and service provider of engine and transmission related products for the land based oil and gas services, power generation, and on highway transportation industries.
+The company was also a manufacturer of oilfield service equipment.

-In July, Kirby acquired K-Sea Transportation of East Brunswick, New Jersey an operator of tank barges and tugboats participating in the coastal transportation of primarily refined petroleum products along all three United States coasts and in Alaska and Hawaii, for six hundred and three million.
+In July of 2011, the Kirby Corporation acquired the K-Sea Transportation Partnership of East Brunswick, New Jersey.
+An operator of tank barges, and tugboats.
+Participating in the coastal transportation of primarily refined petroleum products along all three United States coasts.
+And, in Alaska as well as Hawaii.

-In 2012, Kirby acquired Allied Transportation of Norfolk, Virginia and in late 2012.
-The company acquired Penn Maritime of Staten Island, New York.
+Later in 2012, the company acquired Penn Maritime Incorporated of Staten Island, New York.